g4klx/MMDVMHost/Nextion_ON7LDS/README.md

   3 = DIY layout
   4 = DIY layout High Speed

+Layout 2 is a no-nonsense layout.
+It is the original (G4KLX) layout with the Talker Alias added.
+TA color and fonts size can not be changed.
+At least not easily.

+Layout 3 (as is 4) is a layout without any predefined layout options (color, fonts).
+All layout processing can and should be done in the display ittself.

 More information about the layouts can be found in
   * README-L2 for the screenLayout 2 setting
   * README-L2 for the screenLayout 3 and 4 settings

-When you want extra control over what has to be sent to the Nextion display, you could consider the program 'NextionDriver' at https://github.com/on7lds/NextionDriver
+When you want extra control over what has to be sent to the Nextion display, you could consider the program 'NextionDriver' at https://github.com/on7lds/NextionDriver as a companion to MMDVMHost (it also makes it possible to use buttons on the display).
-Also, in debug mode, this program shows you all communication between MMDVMHost and the display.
+In verbose mode, this program shows you all communication between MMDVMHost and the display.